-(5) The Governor, by order and on the recommendation of the Minister under
+(5) The Governor, by order and on the recommendation of the Minister under subsection (4) or (4A), may do one or both of the following:

 - (a) adjust a boundary of a municipal area; - (b) if the municipal area is divided into electoral districts, adjust any boundary of any electoral district as may be necessary. - (5AA) The Governor, by order, may amend or substitute any item in column 1 of Schedule 3 or substitute that Schedule so as to give effect to an order made under subsection (5). - (5A) A council affected by an adjustment under subsection (5) is to pay the costs associated with that adjustment. - (5B) Each municipal area is defined by reference to the relevant plan or plans specified in Column 1 of Schedule 3. - (6) The Governor, on the recommendation of the Minister, may amend or substitute any item in column 1 of Schedule 3 or substitute that Schedule in an order made under section 214E relating to municipal areas to give effect to that order.